petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/displaying-claritys-content.md

    | General | Pagination                         | *None*          |
    | General | Maximum Number of Items to Display | *1*             |

-1. Add a *Container* fragment to the collection display, rename it `Announcement` and configure these settings:
+1. Add a *Container* fragment to the collection display, rename it `Announcement`, and configure these settings:

    | Tab     | Field           | Value      |
    |:--------|:----------------|:-----------|